eduMFA/eduMFA/doc/configuration/sms_gateway_config.rst

         api_id=YOUR API ID&text=....&to=....

-where ``text`` and ``to`` will contain the OTP value and the mobile phone number. privacyIDEA will assume a successful sent SMS if the response contains the text "ID".
+where ``text`` and ``to`` will contain the OTP value and the mobile phone number. eduMFA will assume a successful sent SMS if the response contains the text "ID".

 GTX-Messaging